llvm/llvm-project/clang/docs/UsersManual.rst

   Clang supports a number of optimizations to reduce the size of debug information in the binary.
 They work based on the assumption that the debug type information can be spread out over multiple compilation units.
+Specifically, the optimizations are:
-For instance, Clang will not emit type definitions for types that are not needed by a module and could be replaced with a forward declaration.
-Further, Clang will only emit type info for a dynamic C++ class in the module that contains the vtable for the class.
+- will not emit type definitions for types that are not needed by a module and could be replaced with a forward declaration.
+- will only emit type info for a dynamic C++ class in the module that contains the vtable for the class.
+- will only emit type info for a C++ class (non-trivial, non-aggregate) in the modules that contain a definition for one of its constructors.
+- will only emit type definitions for types that are the subject of explicit template instantiation declarations in the presence of an explicit instantiation definition for the type.

   The **-fstandalone-debug** option turns off these optimizations.
   This is useful when working with 3rd-party libraries that don't come